WHY DO I WANT MERITOR 611 AXLES?

 Are Pinion or Disc Brake Kits Available?

-Yes, there are companies offering pinion brake kits, however they are expensive due to the fact that the pinion yoke has to be replaced by a flat flange, in order to mount a rotor.
+Yes, we offer a quality pinion brake kit, however they are expensive due to the fact that the pinion yoke has to be replaced by a flat flange, in order to mount a rotor.
 Wheel disc brake kits have slowly started to hit the market, it's been slow, but they should start to show up in greater numbers soon.
 Also swapping mx23 knuckles and hubs will allow you to run a disc brake on a 611 axle, you will need the king pins from the mx23 to make everything work, also switching to an mx23 hub will change your bolt pattern to 10x335mm

 Are Replacement Parts Available?

 Yes, the axles are new enough that parts are available from Arvin Meritor, however it can be difficult to purchasing parts for military axles as a civilian.
-Western Canadian Rockwell stocks most common wear items for these axles.
+Western Canadian Rockwell stocks almost all items for these axles.

 Are There Different Versions of The Meritor 611 Axle?